Is it illegal to drive without a shirt?

 It’s similar to driving barefoot since there’s no legal regulation that would prevent you from driving without your shoes on.
 Still, you can get charged in some states if driving barefoot causes you to trigger a traffic accident.

 When it comes to driving without a shirt, you can get charged for public indecent exposure.
 Still, it mostly only happens if someone else reports you.
 Some states in the US prohibit exposing your body publicly.
 And even though your car is private property, you are driving it on a public road.
+That’s why it all depends on state laws, just like when it comes to sleeping in your car.

 So, if you need to drive without a shirt, just make sure that you at least partially close your windows and that you have a towel handy to cover if someone sees you.
 If you are a female driver, it’s possible to drive in a swimming suit since you at least won’t be exposed.